-Bowling Recertification is available to those coaches who have been previously certified in the Sport of Bowling.
-If you have not been to a coach's certification class in bowling you do not qualify to re-certify.
+Bowling Re-certification is available to those coaches who have been previously certified in the Sport of Bowling.
+If you have not been to a coach’s certification class in athletics you do not qualify to re-certify.
 To Re-certify, a coach must make sure that the Volunteer application and protective behaviors training is up to date.
-You can check the list by clicking here.
-You cannot re-certify without an up to date volunteer application and protective behaviors class.
+Please check the Certified Coaches List found on the Coach’s Corner page.
+Re-certification is not valid without an up to date volunteer application, protective behaviors class and concussion awareness.

 Divisioning is also the reason that preliminary scores are so important.
 A bad preliminary score will make heats or divisions unfair to athletes.
 It is vitally important that coaches submit a good preliminary score each time they enter an event.
 Coaches sometimes ask “Where do I get a good preliminary score?”
 The answer is “At Practice”.
 Coaches should record all scores at every practice in order to present accurate scores for events.

 All Special Olympics paperwork is now available on-line.
 Coaches may complete the entry forms, medical release, down’s addendum, and Coaches card on-line, then print the forms and submit.
 The medical release and down’s addendum must be signed by an authorized person.
 All entry forms and medicals are due by the deadline that you will see on the schedule.
 Most can be mailed in but some must be hand carried.
 You must pay attention to the directions in the schedule.
 The deadline is the date that paperwork must arrive, not when it is to be mailed.
 Mail your forms in time for the paperwork to reach the event director by the deadline.